 - Add a fried egg for extra richness.

-Enjoy this vibrant and healthy bibimbap tofu, a perfect balance of crispy, fresh, and savory flavors.
+Enjoy this fresh and healthy bibimbap tofu, a perfect balance of crispy, fresh, and savory flavors.
 Experiment with your favorite vegetables!

 More from Vegan Bowls →